Serve your community through the practice of art: its presentation, documentation, interpretation, appreciation, and conservation.

 Student interns are in demand at nonprofit arts organizations, including the Northern Clay Center, the Minnesota Center for Book Arts, the Minnesota History Center, the Minneapolis Institute of Arts, and the Walker Art Center.

-Explore the hundreds of small art galleries throughout the Twin Cities
+Explore more than 120 small art galleries throughout the Twin Cities metro area.

 Join our community